-- Thoroughly clean grit and scoria, ice and snow from boots using the brushes provided before entering the hut to reduce floor abrasion and only use tripods or monopods with flat bottomed rubber bases as opposed to those with metal spikes which can damage the floor; - Remove any clothing made wet by sea water, and any sea ice crystals from boots, as salt particles accelerate corrosion of metal objects; - Do not touch, move or sit on any items or furniture in the huts handling artefacts causes damage; - As many areas are cramped and artefacts can be accidentally bumped, do not wear packs inside and when the maximum number of visitors (8) are in the hut at one time the use of tripods or monopods is prohibited; - When moving around the sites, take great care not to tread on any items which may be obscured by snow; - Use of combustion style lanterns, naked flames or smoking in or around the hut is prohibited, as fire is a major risk; and - Visits should be recorded in the book provided.
+- Thoroughly clean grit and scoria, ice and snow from boots using the brushes provided before entering the hut to reduce floor abrasion and only use tripods or monopods with flat bottomed rubber bases as opposed to those with metal spikes which can damage the floor; - Remove any clothing made wet by sea water, and any sea ice crystals from boots, as salt particles accelerate corrosion of metal objects; - Do not touch, move or sit on any items or furniture in the huts handling artefacts causes damage; - As many areas are cramped and artefacts can be accidentally bumped, do not wear packs inside and avoid the use of tripods or monopods when the maximum number of visitors (8) are in the hut at one time; - When moving around the sites, take great care not to tread on any items which may be obscured by snow and remain on established walking tracks; - Use of combustion style lanterns, naked flames or smoking in or around the hut is prohibited, as fire is a major risk; and - Visits should be recorded in the book provided.
 This allows times and levels of visitation to be correlated with temperature and humidity data automatically logged inside the hut.